 The USBG is offering opportunities to help people connect with nature through programs in Bartholdi Park including yoga and nature-in-motion walks.
 Other programs for the public include tours explaining the sustainable features throughout the park and how people can incorporate the ideas in their own gardens.
 Ideas for future programming include cooking demonstrations, classes on urban agriculture, growing edible plants at home and programs specifically for veterans.

 Visitors enjoying the renovated gardens.

 The renovated Bartholdi Park continues to have demonstration and educational gardens and now features additional seating, native North American plants, patio gardens, rain gardens, a kitchen garden and accessible gardening areas.
-Bartholdi Park is poised to welcome visitors from across the U.S. and around the globe for the next 80 years.
+Bartholdi Park is poised to welcome visitors from across the United States and around the globe.